 I am thrilled to share this recipe from a new cookbook in my collection: Bare Minimum Dinners by Jenna Helwig.
 And as you can guess from the title, Jenna’s book is all about making mealtime easier.
 So, of course, this busy mama was hooked!
 (Be sure to enter the giveaway for this cookbook below).

 Let me tell you about Jenna’s lemony shrimp risotto, which is now on my regular rotation!
-And if you don't have an Instant Pot or pressure cooker, you can still make this recipe on the stovetop (I've included the option below)
+And if you don't have an Instant Pot or pressure cooker, you can still make this recipe on the stovetop using the same technique as our mushroom or Milanese-style risotto (I've included the instructions below).

 Quick Instant-Pot risotto with shrimp